438 Kings Road, Chelsea, SW10 0LJ

 Glass from : £ 7 (150 ml)

-At Chelsea’s Medlar, near the World’s End neighbourhood – possibly titled because of the once considerable distance from it to central London – Didier Catelo strives to reflect the internationalism of London via the pages of his 600-bin list.
-This he describes as, “eclectic, multicultural, historical and forward-looking.”
+At Chelsea’s Medlar, near the World’s End neighbourhood – possibly titled because of the once considerable distance from it to central London – Melania Battiston, whose dream is “to become the first Italian female Master Sommelier” strives to reflect the internationalism of London via the 42 pages of the 600-bin list.

 By Douglas Blyde.